Professor of Media + Communication; Program Lead, Game Development

 Kevin is a Game Studies scholar.
 He is a graduate of Calvin College (Grand Rapids, MI; BA in Communication Arts & Sciences, History, 1996) and the University of Iowa (Iowa City, IA; MA & PhD in Communication Studies, 2004).
 He wrote the book Of Games & God: A Christian Exploration of Video Games (2013).
 He writes about the intersection of communication, culture, media, technology and faith, primarily by talking about computer and video games.
 He has published articles or chapters on fantasy-role-playing computer games and masculinity, on computer games and myth, on the presentation of history in computer games, and on evangelicals and games.
 He is currently researching moral and ethical decisions in video games.

-Kevin is currently the Chair of the Department of Media + Communication, and he is the Lead for the Game Development program he founded in June 2019.
-He has also served as Associate Dean of the School of the Arts, Media + Culture.
+Kevin is currently the Lead for the Game Development program he helped found in June 2019.
+He has also served as Associate Dean of the School of the Arts, Media + Culture and the Chair of the Department of Media + Communication.
 He teaches a range of courses on media and culture.

 Kevin grew up in Edmonton, Alberta, and still cheers for the Oilers.
 After graduating from Calvin College, he married and taught overseas in schools for missionary kids in the Cote d'Ivoire and Hungary for three and a half years.
-He has three daughters who love playing board games, adventure games, Mario Kart, and Vive Virtual Reality with him.
+He has three daughters who love playing board games, Mario Kart, and Super Smash Bros with him.
 His favourite game series is Sid Meier’s Civilization.

-TWU Internal Grant for “The meaning of virtual virtue: The role of frames in video game players' moral and ethical decision-making” with Dr. Kelly Arbeau (Psychology), Dr. Myron Penner (Philosophy), and Talitha Fagan (research assistant).
+Current grant funded research: TWU Internal Research Grant.
+“The meaning of virtual virtue: The role of frames in video game players' moral and ethical decision-making,” with Kelly Arbeau, PhD (Psychology) & Myron Penner (Philosophy).
+Awarded March 2020, completion March 2023.

 Awards & Honors